cla-bit/PayStackEase/docs/source/applepay.rst

         :rtype: dict

     .. important::
-        The `register_domain` method can only be called with one domain or subdomain at a time.
+        The :py:meth:`~paystackease.apis.apple_pay.ApplePayClientAPI.register_domain` method can only be called with one domain or subdomain at a time.

     .. py:method:: unregister_domain(domain_name: str)→ dict